tiny poems by Grant Hackett

 millions of light years

-of one small dream
+of one bottomless dream

-watching over my sleep
+watches over my sleep

-new prints in the forest clay
+new prints in the forest clay.

-cumulus builds a sky
+cumulus builds a sky.

-whose shadow goes slipping away
+whose shadow goes slipping away.

 the audience calls out a name